collectiveaccess/ProvidenceDocs/_source/providence/developer/web_service_api.rst

 .. note:: Most of the query examples described below assume that curl is installed.

-.. note:: For an introduction to development in CollectiveAccess, please see API:Accessing_Data.
+For an introduction to development in CollectiveAccess, please see `API: Getting Data and Methods of Access <file:///Users/charlotteposever/Documents/ca_manual/providence/developer/api_getting_data.html>`_.

 Global parameters
 -----------------